Frosku/Frosku/README.md

 ### Who is Frosku?

 I'm a liberty-minded software developer with an interest in decentralized applications, procedural generation, and censorship-resistant technology.
+My mission is to democratize what has become a corporate-controlled & politicized space on the Internet.

 ### Projects